 Berlin has six prisons (JVA), a young offenders' institution (JSA), a juvenile detention facility (JAA) and a prison hospital (at the Plötzensee prison).

-(Source: Senate Department for Justice, Consumer Protection and Anti-discrimination, 2020)
+(Source: Polizei Berlin; Senate Department for Justice, Consumer Protection and Anti-discrimination, 2021)

-Founded in 1851, the Berlin fire department is not only the oldest, but also the largest professional fire brigade in Germany with more than 4,300 employees and 35 fire stations.
+Founded in 1851, the Berlin fire department is not only the oldest, but also the largest professional fire brigade in Germany with roughly 4,500 employees and 35 fire stations.

 - fire fighting